Rare Disease Day 2020

 We learn from the experiences of others.
 How has myositis, a rare disease, impacted your life?
 Write and share your experiences through our new #MyositisLIFE site.
 We will also feature your stories on our comprehensive myositis and MSU site.

-Invite your friends and family members to a house party.
+Are you isolating with your family or a select group of friends?
+Have a makeshift house party!
 You can order and share brochures, wristbands, pens, and info cards to help educate them.
 And, during the house party, have a fundraising contest for MSU.
+Incorporate video conferencing to invites other to join as well.

 Change Social Networking profile and cover photos